emyrael/AIXelar/OPENAI_CHAT_SETUP_COMPLETE.md

 1. **Start dev server:** `npm run dev`
 2. **Open website:** http://localhost:3001 (or whatever port)
 3. **Click chat widget** → Try these questions:
-   - "What does AIXelar do?"
+   - "What does Xelar do?"
    - "I run a car dealership, can you help?"
    - "How much do you charge?"
    - "What's your timeline for building a chatbot?"